 Housing at St. Anne's

 USF law students have an array of housing options to choose from as they make the city of San Francisco their home.
 While most law students live off campus within the city of San Francisco, a new USF residential option for priority use by law students opened in fall 2017.
-The law school’s Office of Admissions and the Office of Student Housing and Residential Education provide a variety of support services to help guide students through the process of securing housing.
+The law school’s Office of Admissions and the Office of Student Housing and Office of Community Living provide a variety of support services to help guide students through the process of securing housing.

 The University of San Francisco opened a new residential facility for law students in fall 2017.
 The residence consists of two floors housing approximately 45 students, most in single rooms.
 There is a central kitchen and large lounge area.
 Each floor includes communal bathrooms and laundry facilities.